The Womb Twin Survivors Research Project

 Womb twin survivors spend their lives re-enacting the life and death of their womb twin.
 Nothing is more important than that, even life itself.
 Once the real pre-birth scene, which is constantly being re-enacted, is made clear, then the re-enactment tends to diminish or cease altogether, greatly to the benefit of the individual.

 The research consisted of an online questionnaire with a series of statements (rated by womb twin survivors in the survey) commonly made by womb twin survivors about their feelings, behaviour and attitudes.
 Physical indicators were also included and an option for the respondent's story.
-By 2007 the questionnaire was refined 6 times as a result of the type of responses were given.
-Repeated analysis of the various versions of the questionnaire have consistently supported the Womb Twin hypothesis, which is still valid today.
+By 2007, the questionnaire had been refined 6 times as a result of the type of responses that were given.
+Repeated analysis of the various versions of the questionnaire consistently supported the Womb Twin hypothesis, which is still valid today.

 The 6th version of the questionnaire was the final version used to form a statistical study and Althea made this available online until 1000 questionnaires had been completed.

 500 questionnaires were completed between 2007-2009.
 Around half of these were by womb twin survivors who could provide evidence of their lost twin.
-A preliminary professional analysis was carried out in 2009 by the University of Hertfordshire by the Statistics Department and only the responses with 'proof' were used.
+A preliminary professional analysis was carried out in 2009 by the University of Hertfordshire by the Statistics Department and only the responses declaring 'proof of twin loss' were used.

 By September 2011 over 1200 questionnaires were completed.
 The data was submitted to psychology professor, Dr. Victoria Bourne of University of London, who analysed the data from the 877 respondents who had proof that they were womb twin survivors.
 The findings were jointly presented by Professor Bourne and Althea Hayton at the Womb Twin conference in November 2011.